Ashley-P/mytui/Documentation.md

     of widgets and correctly sizes them.

     widget_positioner() sets the coords for each widget which tui_draw uses

+    widget_anchorer() Refines the position and size of the widget according to it's anchor variable

     add_sSize() adds to sSize structs together and returns the resulting struct